aws-samples/sample-age-responsive-context-aware-ai-bedrock-guardrails/README.md

 # Age-Responsive AI with Bedrock Guardrails

-**Production-ready AI system that automatically adapts responses based on user age, role, and industry context using AWS Bedrock and Claude 3 Sonnet.**
+** solution that automatically adapts responses based on user age, role, and industry context using AWS Bedrock and Claude 3 Sonnet.**

 ## Overview and Use Case